 If you've searched for your own name and found information about yourself on the first page, chances are you're seeing results from sites called people finders.
 These sites take legally available information and build profiles that they make available online.

-On these data collection sites, anyone can type in your name, e-mail, phone number or other identifying information (sometimes even your Social Security number) and find things like your date of birth, home address, previous residences, your home's valuation, the names of your relatives, your religion, your ethnicity, hobbies, places of employment, sites where you have accounts and a host of other scary details.
-Some provide links to things like your social networking profiles or your Amazon wish list.
-Many of these data brokers will display a good bit of information for free, and for a one-time, monthly or annual fee will provide lots of other information, including legal and criminal records.
+Many of these sites offer the user access to email, phone number or other identifying information (sometimes even your Social Security number) and things like your date of birth, home address, previous residences, your home's valuation, the names of your relatives, your religion, your ethnicity, hobbies, places of employment, sites where you have accounts and a host of other personal details.
+These data brokers will often display a good bit of information for free, and provide lots of other information, including legal and criminal records, for a fee.